YOUR DOG'S BEST LIFE

 Keeping them busy will cut back on boredom behaviors such as chewing on furniture, personal items and electrical wires.
 Mental stimulation will exercise your dog’s mind.
 Tired mind = tired puppy.

 Having trouble solving how to keep your puppy busy all day while you are getting work done?
-Consider our Puppy Preschool Program.
-The program offers 6 hours sessions that reinforce healthy play behaviors, socialization, desensitization, and lay the foundations for basics of training.
-Available for puppies 8 weeks – 5 months.
+Consider our Puppy Essentials Program.
+The program In Puppy Essentials, the focus is building confidence by mastering core skills at a lower difficulty.
+Available for puppies 5 months or older.
 Book your Free phone or in person consult

 What’s next?